 - Social Distancing: We will be practicing social distancing in our interactions with you throughout your stay, such as keeping a 6-foot distance in face to face interaction.
 We will often be wearing face masks and gloves while completing various tasks.
 Please be sure we are not being unsociable, just socially responsible in these regards.

 - The lodge is closed for Recreation.
 Hopefully as the season progresses, we will be able to reopen some of the amenities but for now there will be no retail sales of snacks, ice-cream, beverages, pizza, tackle, clothing or groceries.
 We will not have Bingo Night, Turtle Races, Sailing Lessons or the Weekly Fishing Contest.
 Please bring your own, basketball, yard games, etc. Our staff is on duty from 7:00 am to 7:30 pm daily.
 If you need assistance, speak with the harbor staff or ring the doorbell at the lodge or call 218-547-1721 (888-547-5477).

-- Harbor Services: The staff will still clean your fish but guests will be required to bring fish to the bait house holding tanks and hang fish on their numbered lodging hooks using provided stringers or fish baskets.
+- Harbor Services: The staff will still clean your fish but guests may be required to bring fish to the bait house holding tanks and hang fish on their numbered lodging hooks using provided stringers or fish baskets.
 We still sell gasoline but depending on boat configuration, may require guests to pump their own.
 When buying live bait or ice, Please Observe Social Distancing.
 Our staff will place items conveniently for you to pick them up.

 For each new boat or personal water craft rental, we will clean and sanitize the unit.
 Life jackets will be “aged” for at least 72 hours before being reissued.